4bo-hakim/restaurant-system/backend/API.md

 **GET** `/admin/reservations`

-Retrieves paginated reservations with table information.
+Retrieves reservations with table information.
+Admin users receive a paginated response with 20 reservations per page.
+Other authenticated roles receive the complete filtered collection as an array.

 **Authentication:** Required (Bearer token)
 **Permission:** None